- You do not have any products in your shopping cart yet.

 - Use a slightly damp, never dripping wet cloth.

-- Remove dust regularly to prevent fine scratches from dirt particles.
+- Remove dust regularly to prevent fine scratches caused by dirt particles.

 - Immediately absorb spilled liquids to prevent them from penetrating the wood.

-Which cleaners should you definitely avoid?
+Which cleaners should you absolutely avoid?

-- Microfiber cloths with coarse, abrasive texture
+- Microfiber cloths with rough, abrasive texture

 - Abrasive cleaners and scouring pads